BenNovikov/R-Samples/README.md

 # R-Samples
-Tiny pet project
+Tiny pet projects

 <b>pdfTextMining</b>
-reads from Web 3 pdf files: in Russian, English and Ukrainian, counts words that occur at least 10 times and plots top 10
+downloads 3 pdf files: in Russian, English and Ukrainian, counts words that occur at least 10 times and plots top 10.

 <b>xmlLoader</b>
-downloads zipped or uncompressed xml file(s), parses and saves to *.csv later will be splitted in 2 parts. the second one demonstrates simplest data clearing with boxplot, checks distributions and compares to normal with qqplots.
+downloads zipped or uncompressed xml file(s), parses and saves to *.csv.
+Later will be splitted in 2 parts.
+The second one demonstrates simplest data clearing with boxplot, checks distributions and compares to normal with qqplots.